 - Court decisions find that contractors still violate SBA regulations.

-Call Our Federal SBA Small Business Joint Venture Program Lawyers
+Call Our Federal SBA Small Business Joint Venture Contract Lawyers

-If you are a small business needing help with how to draft SBA joint venture agreements to meet 13 CFR 124 and federal contract teaming agreement laws, call a government procurement lawyer and SBA small business joint venture attorney at 1-866-601-5518 for a free initial consultation.
+If you are a small business needing help with how to draft SBA joint venture contract and JV agreements to meet 13 CFR 124 and federal contract teaming agreement laws, call a government procurement lawyer and SBA small business joint venture attorney at 1-866-601-5518 for a free initial consultation.